 Fortunately, my two dogs are four and two years old so hopefully, I won’t have to deal with Canine Vestibular Disease any time soon (if at all).
 UPDATE: I can’t believe this was originally written when Linus was only 4 years old.

 My third dog is 1 year old and is in guide dog training (actually he’s technically not my dog he belongs to the guide dog school).

-Update #1: I’m amazed how long I’ve been writing to this blog.
+UPDATE #1: I’m amazed how long I’ve been writing to this blog.
 My two dogs are now seniors at 11 and 13 years old!
 I’ve been fortunate that neither has yet to experience canine vestibular disease, but they are slowing down and not walking as gracefully as they once did.
-I was lucky enough to stumble across and demo the Gingerlead (affiliate link) at conference recently and think it may be helpful if your dog is experiencing vestibular disease.
+As I mentioned earlier the Gingerlead is something that would be very helpful if your dog is experiencing vestibular disease.

 UPDATE #2: I’m sad to say that at 13 1/2 years old Linus was diagnosed with congestive heart failure.
 Less than a week later he was diagnosed with canine vestibular disease.
 And a few short days after that he passed away.
 I’ll have some more detailed updates when the pain of his loss has lessened.

 UPDATE #3: It’s tough reading back through these old blog posts.
 I hope our experiences help others.
 I was reading through this post today and started feeling ill thinking about my Linus.
 I still miss him dearly…

 Parts of this information were summarized from http://www.peoriahs.org/vestibular.html